Can we pierce the fog and fish out the facts of Butch Cassidy and The Sundance Kid’s shadowy careers without mixing too many metaphors?

 Longabaugh soon returned to Cholila but Etta stayed on.
-One intriguing explanation for this is that her “intestinal problem” was a pregnancy for which Longabaugh wasn’t the father.
+One possible explanation for this concerns her “intestinal problem” being a pregnancy for which Longabaugh wasn’t the father.
 This had to remain secret from him at all costs.
 She needed to get away before her belly bump showed.
 Significantly, nearby homesteader John Gardiner simultaneously made a sudden unexplained departure to Britain.

 Whatever the circumstances, a separation ensued.
 Evidence suggests Etta returned later.

 Possibly warned by the local lawman Humphreys that the Pinkertons had discovered their whereabouts, they suddenly sold their homestead to an Anglo-Chilean.
 They reverted to banditry, crisscrossing the border, robbing banks.
 This was late 1905.